MatMechLab/AsFem/README.md

 A **simple** finite element method program, which is short for **AsFem**.
 AsFem is written in C++ and designed for phase-field modeling and multiphysics coupling.
 The [PETSc](https://www.mcs.anl.gov/petsc/) library is involved in AsFem for the efficient computing.

-For '**simple**', we try to make the finite element programming and modeling, as simple as possible.

 # Download